 Yellowstone Lamar Valley

-Often referred to as America's Serengeti, Lamar Valley is a prime spot for seeing bison, wolf packs, grizzly bears, bald eagles, and coyotes.
-If you've ever wanted to catch a glimpse of American wilderness as it once was, this is the place — where else might you see hordes of bison roaming across wild landscapes as they did hundreds of years ago before this land was ever colonized?
+Often referred to as America's Serengeti, Lamar Valley is a prime spot for sighting bison, wolf packs, grizzly bears, bald eagles, and coyotes.
+Want to catch a glimpse of American wilderness as it once was?
+This is the place.
+Where else might you see hordes of bison roaming across the wild landscape as they did hundreds of years ago long before this land was colonized?

 4. Grand Canyon of the Yellowstone

-Stretching from the Upper Falls to the Tower Fall area, Yellowstone's Grand Canyon was formed by erosion and today stretches around 20 miles.
-Located on the eastern side of the park, the canyon rises 4,000-feet wide and dips 1,200-feet deep in different places.
-The canyon, which is formed by lovely pink and white stones, was shaped by rhyolite lava flows, heat and faulting and flooding.
+Stretching close to 20 miles from the Upper Falls to the Tower Fall area, Yellowstone's Grand Canyon was formed by erosion.
+The canyon features lovely pink and white stones that were shaped by rhyolite lava flows, heat, faulting, and flooding.
+Located on the eastern side of the park, the canyon rises 4,000-feet wide and dips 1,200-feet deep in various places.
 Today, you can view the stunning scenery from Inspiration Point or from a number of other overlooks that will allow you to drink in the place's rugged majesty.

 5. Yellowstone Grand Loop Road